mike8643/fluxnode---system-auto-update/README.md

 It gets the node information using the `flux-cli` getinfo command, which is used to check if the node is running

-It calculates the number of blocks for maintenance window
+It calculates the number of blocks for maintenance window.
+Will not update within 20 minutes of maintenance window closing

 It calculates the node queue window based on the current rank compared to highest rank in tier.
-2 days from highest rank
+Will not update within 2 days from highest rank in tier

-It updates the package list using the `sudo apt update` command and then checks for available updates using the apt list --upgradable command
+It updates the package list using the `sudo apt update` command and then checks for available updates using the `apt list --upgradable command`

 If updates are available, it upgrades the packages using the `sudo apt upgrade -y` command